ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 ### Does this app duplicate platform data and introduce another avenue that has to be considered for security and sharing?

 Yes!
-I could have called this 'Anti-Pattern Setup Audit Trail Analytics'!
-My motivation for creating this was first, creative curiosity.
+I could have named this: Anti-Pattern Setup Audit Trail Analytics My motivation for creating this was first, creative curiosity.
 Secondly, this [Idea](https://ideas.salesforce.com/s/idea/a0B8W00000Gdj0dUAB/add-ability-to-report-on-view-setup-audit-trail-under-administration-reports-sec) on the IdeaExchange from 2009.